Get Smarter Using iCloud Storage

 You’ll need an external drive e.g. an SSD, formatted as APFS or extended journaled, with enough capacity.
 These are inexpensive.

-1. Copy Your Library: Drag your Photos library to the external drive.
-Once it’s copied, double-check that all your albums and photos are there.
+Method 1.
+Copy Your Library: Drag the Photos library from your Mac to the external drive.
+Once it’s copied, check that all albums and photos are there.

-2. Use Time Machine: Time Machine backs up all files that are stored locally on your Mac, including photos.
+Method 2.
+Use Time Machine: The Time Machine backs up all files that are stored locally on your Mac, including photos.
 Detailed instructions here.

 Step 2: Find Your Space Hogs